DOT road construction northwest region update

 Traffic impacts: I-94 is open to two lanes of traffic in each direction, but motorists might encounter single-lane closures during off-peak travel times.

-- Because of weather this week, eastbound I-94 traffic is scheduled to be switched onto the temporary lanes built in 2022 on Wednesday, April 26.
+- Eastbound I-94 traffic is operating on temporary lanes built in 2022.

 - Eastbound ramp traffic at the I-94/US 10 interchange are using temporary ramps until the permanent ramps are completed in late August.